SENDCO - Mrs C Parry - email@example.com

 “Leaders’ effective use of funding for pupils who have special educational needs and/or disabilities has improved the progress many of these pupils make.
 For example, the use of teaching assistants to work with pupils over time helps pupils to succeed.”

 ‘The Base,’ is designed specifically for our students on the autistic spectrum.
 It provides a fully staffed, calm environment to support our students through the complexities of a mainstream secondary school and enables many of our anxious students the consistency required to support their attendance.
+The base is currently run by 3 members of staff and supported by the whole team.

 We are open from 8am until 4pm each day, break and lunch to ensure there is a place for students to go.
 Students can get organised for the day, check any timetable/ staffing changes and start everyday afresh.